minoue-xx/livescript2markdown/README.md

 This repository provides a functions to convert your live scripts to markdown file.
 I hope this function makes your life easy to document your repository.

 I've checked the function with multiple live scripts but please note that it's not perfect.
-It's expected that you need some manual editing s.
+It's expected that you need some manual editing.

 [English instruction](doc/README_EN.md)